dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 ### Intro(?)

+- write an introduction involving soccer. and connect the strategy/tactics therein to the 9 remaining sociophysical postulates
+  - (all(?) (team sports) are basically social physics.)
+    - as the rules of a sport increase player count, social physics begins to exhibit increasing influence on the interactions, tactics and strategy
+   - but soccer is a (more complete) generalization of social physics than most team sports.
+     - (briefly) contrast with lacrosse, basketball and
+     - baseball is about [developing] intuition of statistical systems
+       - esp. dependent & independent events
+   - micro and macro of social physics
+     - in tennis and racketball, there are still "micro" dynamics

 - mention quantum physics and coarse graining
   - explain "what" coarse graining really is and why we may be wrong about quantum mechanics. explain why the Ansatz and Tensor Networks explain these phenomena under dimensionally various conceptions of the problem statement
   - Connect to Simon Dedeo's video (part 1)

 - over the course of thousands of years, elites (needed to understand) social physics and statistics to rule/manage people. modern man